 - Chosen a font size that is large enough for comfortable reading.

 - Use bullet points to make things stand out.

 Remember That Your Reader May Not be a Tech Guru

-The person who reads your cover letter may not have any real understanding of software design and development.
+The person who reads your cover letter may not have any real understanding of software design and web development for example.
 They still have quite a bit of a say-so over whether or not you will continue on to an interview.
 Remember to speak to a general audience in your cover letter.